-Located in the Mexicana section of the park is The Scorpion Express, a family-friendly roller coaster.
-This is a fun ride for all the family, suitable for brave young adventurers who can experience their first roller coaster thrill.
-The ride is themed around an unstable mine guarded by a giant Scorpion with surprises awaiting you at every turn including fire and water effects.
-Also located in the Mexicana section of the park is The rattlesnake roller coaster which is themed around an old Mexican tin mine.
+Located in the Mexicana section of the park is The rattlesnake roller coaster which is themed around an old Mexican tin mine.
 The roller coaster snakes its way through sharp turns, inclines and sudden dips.

 Located in the Wild Woods (formerly Transylvania) section of the theme park is The Vampire roller coaster.
 With a height restriction of only 1.1 metres, this roller coaster is perfect for all ages.
 The Vampire is an inverted roller coaster ride that flies over the village and treetops with your legs dangling below you.
 This section of the Theme Park also plays host to The Gruffalo River Ride Adventure.

 Dragons Fury is a spinning roller coaster ride located in Land of the Dragons.
 Other attractions in this section of the park include Canopy Capers, Sea Dragons, Dragon’s Playhouse and Griffin’s Galleon.

 Adventure Point is home to Adventure Tree Carousel and Tiny Truckers.

-The final section of the park is called Wild Asia, there are a number of attractions in this section of the park with the highlight being Kobra which spins backwards and forwards through the air.
+In the Wild Asia section of the park there are a number of attractions with the highlight being Kobra, a spinning ride that travels backwards and forwards through the air.
 The ride reaches speeds of 43mph as it travels along the 90-metre track.
 Other attractions located in this section of the theme park are Monkey Swinger, Jungle Bus, Tuk Tuk Turmoil dodgems and Temple of Mayhem.

 Also located at Chessington World of Adventures Resort is Chessington Zoo which houses over 1000 animals including Lions, Tigers, and Giraffes.